Information geometry of excess and housekeeping entropy production

-While this decomposition is well understood at a conceptual level, identifying the correct formal definition of excess and housekeeping EP remains an open research area~\citep{komatsu2008steady,spinney2012nonequilibrium,lee2013fluctuation,maes2014nonequilibrium,kohei2022,sagawa2011geometrical}.
-In stochastic thermodynamics, the best known decomposition was proposed by Hatano and Sasa (HS) for Langevin dynamics~\citep{hatano2001steady} and later generalized to stochastic jump processes~\citep{esposito2010three,esposito2007entropy} and nonlinear chemical reaction networks~\citep{rao2016nonequilibrium,ge2016nonequilibrium} (where it is also called the \emph{adiabatic}/\emph{nonadiabatic} decomposition).
+While the housekeeping/excess decomposition is well understood at a conceptual level, identifying the correct formal definitions remains an open area of research~\citep{komatsu2008steady,spinney2012nonequilibrium,lee2013fluctuation,maes2014nonequilibrium,kohei2022,sagawa2011geometrical}.
+The best known proposal is the Hatano-Sasa (HS) decomposition, also called the adiabatic/nonadiabatic decomposition \citep{hatano2001steady,esposito2010three,esposito2007entropy,rao2016nonequilibrium,ge2016nonequilibrium}.
 However, the HS decomposition has several drawbacks.
-First, its physical significance is unclear and it is difficult to connect it to experimental measurements~\citep{dechant2022geometric,dechant2022geometricCoupling,maes2014nonequilibrium}.
-Second, it has a limited range of validity, being undefined for systems that lack steady states, e.g., nonlinear chemical reaction networks that exhibit oscillations~\citep{kohei2022}.
-Even when a steady state exists, the HS decomposition can sometimes give unphysical negative values, e.g., in the presence of odd variables~\citep{ford2012entropy,spinney2012nonequilibrium,lee2013fluctuation} or in chemical systems that violate complex balance~\cite{rao2016nonequilibrium,ge2016nonequilibrium}.
+First, its physical meaning in terms of experimentally accessible observables is unclear~\citep{dechant2022geometric,dechant2022geometricCoupling,maes2014nonequilibrium}.
+Second, it can lead to unphysical negative values in stochastic systems with odd variables (variables such as velocity whose sign changes under time-reversal)~\citep{ford2012entropy,spinney2012nonequilibrium,lee2013fluctuation}.
+It can also lead to negative values in chemical systems that violate complex balance~\citep{rao2016nonequilibrium,ge2016nonequilibrium}.
+Finally, it is unclear how to define the HS decomposition for systems that lack stable steady states, such as chemical systems that exhibit oscillations~\citep{kohei2022}.
 These drawbacks suggest that the HS decomposition is not the ultimate definition of excess and housekeeping EP.

-Here we propose an excess/housekeeping decomposition for discrete systems which resolves all of these issues.
-Our decomposition is always well-defined, including for systems with odd variables and nonlinear systems without steady states.
-It is derived using information geometry, in terms of the projection of a system's thermodynamic forces onto the subspace of conservative forces.
-Our decomposition has important operational consequences, including thermodynamic uncertainty relations (TURs) and thermodynamic speed limits {(TSLs)} which can be tight even in the far-from-equilibrium regime.
+Here we propose a new excess/housekeeping decomposition which resolves all of these issues.
+Our decomposition is derived using techniques from information geometry, and it is well-defined and nonnegative for all discrete systems, including systems with odd variables and nonlinear chemical systems without steady states.
+Our excess EP is experimentally accessible via statistics of fluctuating observables, and it leads to new thermodynamic uncertainty relations (TURs) and thermodynamic speed limits {(TSLs)}, which can be tight even in the far-from-equilibrium regime.